 • Beware of mobile phishing – Avoid opening links and attachments in emails and texts, especially from senders you don’t know.
 And be wary of ads (not from your security provider) claiming that your device is infected.

 • Watch out for public Wi-Fi – Public connections aren’t very secure, so don’t perform banking transactions on a public network.
 If you need to access your account, try disabling the Wi-Fi and switching to your mobile network.
 Consider using a Virtual Private Network (VPN) app to secure and encrypt your communications when connecting to a public Wi-Fi network.
-(See the .)
+(See the Federal Trade Commission’s tips for selecting a VPN app.)

 • Report any suspected fraud to your bank immediately.